richard-keasley/FileMan/README.md

 - *PHP:* Nothing extreme
 - *jQuery:* Include the UI style sheet.
 No ui components are used directly by FileMan.
 - *plupload:* Plupload is included in the plug-in add_file.
 It can be replaced if you want.
+Plupload uses jQuery and jQuery-ui.
 - *icomoon font:* IcoMoon font is used to create icons.